-Fond du Lac Tribal and Community College maintains a written daily crime log.
-The crime log records by date the crime was reported, any crime that occurred within the institutions designated Clery geography and that is reported to the Dean of Student Services.
+Fond du Lac Tribal and Community College maintains a written daily crime log for any crime that occurs within the institutions designated Clery geography that is reported to the Dean of Student Services.
 The crime log discloses specific information about criminal incidents, not crime statistics.
-The crime log will include information such as the nature, date, time, and general location of each crime in student housing, and the disposition of the complaint if known.
-The crime report log will include reported crimes that occurred in campus housing facilities.
+The crime log includes information such as the nature, date, time, and general location of each crime and the disposition of the complaint, if known.
+The crime report log will also include reported crimes that occurred in campus housing facilities.
 FDLTCC MUST make an entry or an addition to an entry to the log within two business days of the report of the information to the Dean of Student Services.